AmitPratap175/Rag-chat-memory/README.md

 # Rag-chat-memory

 This project is a chat application with memory capabilities, utilizing a RAG (Retrieval-Augmented Generation) architecture.
-It supports multiple interfaces, including Chainlit, Streamit and React Frontend, and uses a Qdrant vector database for long-term memory as well as the vector store for RAG applications.
+It supports multiple interfaces, including Chainlit, Streamlit and React Frontend, and uses a Qdrant vector database for long-term memory as well as the vector store for RAG applications.

 ## Project Structure